 Possibly Effective for

 - Hemorrhoids.
 Taking diosmin in high doses along with hesperidin seems to reduce symptoms of hemorrhoids.
-Taking diosmin in lower doses along with hesperidin plus troxerutin or along with bulk laxatives also seems to reduce symptoms.
+Taking diosmin in lower doses along with hesperidin plus troxerutin also seems to help.
 Taking diosmin in lower doses along with hesperidin seems to help prevent hemorrhoids from coming back.

-- Leg ulcers caused by poor circulation..
-Taking diosmin in combination with hesperidin and compression dressing seems to help heal leg ulcers caused by poor circulation.
+- Leg sore caused by weak blood circulation (venous leg ulcer).
+Taking diosmin with hesperidin and using compression dressing seems to help heal leg ulcers caused by poor circulation.

 Insufficient Evidence for

-- Low back pain.
+- Back pain.
 Early research shows that taking diosmin for at least 8 weeks decreases pain and might reduce the need to use rescue pain medicine similarly to receiving the standard medications mannitol and dexamethasone.

 - Bleeding gums.

 Special Precautions and Warnings